yjshen/db-paper-catalog/README.md

 SIGMOD14:Indexing on Modern Hardware: Hekaton and Beyond

+ICDE14:A Tunable Compression Framework for Bitmap Indices

 VLDB13:A Performance Study of Three Disk-based Structures for Indexing and Querying Frequent Itemsets

 VLDB13:A Data-adaptive and Dynamic Segmentation Index for Whole Matching on Time Series

 VLDB13:Efficient Indexing for Diverse Query Results

+ICDE13:The Adaptive Radix Tree: ARTful Indexing for Main-Memory Databases

+ICDE13:An Efficient and Compact Indexing Scheme for Large-scale Data Store

 VLDB12:Semi-Automatic Index Tuning: Keeping DBAs in the Loop

 VLDB12:Stochastic Database Cracking: Towards Robust Adaptive Indexing in Main-Memory Column-Stores

+ICDE12:Making Unstructured Data SPARQL Using Semantic Indexing in Oracle Database

 VLDB11:CoPhy: A Scalable, Portable, and Interactive Index Advisor for Large Workloads